geransmith/DraenorSelfies/README.md

-WoW Selfie Bot - This script is used to retweet selfies taken in World of Warcraft
+# WoW Selfie Bot
+Used to retweet selfies taken in World of Warcraft.
+The bot in production can be found here: https://twitter.com/WoWSelfieBot
     Copyright (C) 2015  - Geran Smith

     This program is free software: you can redistribute it and/or modify